infobloxopen/atlas-db/README.md

   - Database Schemas

-The `DatabaseServer` resource will instantiate a database server and create a `Secret` that contains the DSN to connect to the database as the super user.
+The `DatabaseServer` resource will instantiate a database server and create a `Secret` that contains the DSN to connect to the database instance as the super user.

-This secret is then used by the `Database` resource, which will create a specific application database on that server, along with users and associated `Secrets` as defined in the spec. **At least one user with administrative access to the database is required.**
+This secret is then used by the `Database` resource, which will create specific application database on that server, along with users and associated `Secrets` as defined in the spec. **At least one user with administrative access to the database is required.**